WETLANDS ARE THE HEART OF OUR PLANET

 Conserve and Protect Wetlands Species

-In 2000 UNSCO declared the Pantanal as a world heritage site, home to many of South Americas iconic and endangered species; such as the jaguar, giant other, hyacinth macaw, marsh deer, and many more.
+In 2000 UNESCO declared the Pantanal as a world heritage site, home to many of South Americas iconic and endangered species; such as the jaguar, giant other, hyacinth macaw, marsh deer, and many more.
 Protecting the rich biodiversity of the Pantanal will aid in the conservation of these species for generations to come.

 Eco Tourism Education and Field Guides